 The meter is read by computer.
 All the meter reader needs to do is touch the lid covering the meter.
 If there is a malfunction in reading we receive a report and have the meter re-read.
 Check account for increase in usage.

 The City of Sandusky gives partial credit for underground leaks only.
 This leak does not classify as an underground leak and no credit will be applied.
 You will want to get the leak fixed as soon as possible.

-If your usage is constant (you use about the same each month) your bill will remain the same.
+If your usage is constant (you use about the same each month), your bill will remain the same.
 Once every few months you may see an increase in consumption because you are not billed for tenths.
-Meter works very similar to a car’s odometer.
+Meters work very similar to a car’s odometer.